ClipFlip : Multi-view Clipart Design: Results and Evaluation

-Overally, most of the participants are able to design the clipart from target viewpoint in shorter periods.
+Overall, most of the participants can design the clipart from the target viewpoint in shorter periods.
 As shown in \figname~\ref{fig:draw_time}, the participants saved time on drawing upper $45^{\circ}$ for both chair and airplane clipart.
-With the provided visual scaffold, the participants are able to save $57\%$ of time when drawing complicated part such as the airplane from the front viewpoint.
-In the meanwhile, we observed that the participants spent more time on drawing the chair from the side viewpoint.
-From the user feedback, we found out that this is because the visual scaffold provides additional details from the side viewpoint compared to their own imagination.
-So even though they spent more time on drawing with visual scaffold from the side viewpoint, they can draw more details which leads to better results.
+With the provided visual scaffold, the participants can save $57\%$ of time when drawing complicated parts such as the airplane from the front viewpoint.
+Meanwhile, we observed that the participants spent more time drawing the chair from the side viewpoint.
+From the user feedback, we found out that this is because the visual scaffold provides additional details from the side viewpoint compared to their imagination.
+Even though they spent more time drawing with visual scaffold from the side viewpoint, they can draw more details, leading to better results.